Job Submission and Execution¶

 $ check-pbs-jobs --check-all JOB 35141.dm2, session_id 71995, user user2, nodes cn164,cn165 Check session id: OK Check processes cn164: OK cn165: No process

-In this example we see that job 35141.dm2 currently runs no process on allocated node cn165, which may indicate an execution error.
+In this example we see that job 35141.dm2 is not currently running any processes on the allocated node cn165, which may indicate an execution error.

 $ check-pbs-jobs --print-load --print-processes JOB 35141.dm2, session_id 71995, user user2, nodes cn164,cn165 Print load cn164: LOAD: 16.01, 16.01, 16.00 cn165: LOAD: 0.01, 0.00, 0.01 Print processes %CPU CMD cn164: 0.0 -bash cn164: 0.0 /bin/bash /var/spool/PBS/mom_priv/jobs/35141.dm2.SC cn164: 99.7 run-task ...

-In this example we see that job 35141.dm2 currently runs process run-task on node cn164, using one thread only, while node cn165 is empty, which may indicate an execution error.
+In this example we see that job 35141.dm2 is currently running a process run-task on node cn164, using one thread only, while node cn165 is empty, which may indicate an execution error.

 $ check-pbs-jobs --jobid 35141.dm2 --print-job-out JOB 35141.dm2, session_id 71995, user user2, nodes cn164,cn165 Print job standard output: ======================== Job start ========================== Started at : Fri Aug 30 02:47:53 CEST 2013 Script name : script Run loop 1 Run loop 2 Run loop 3